Snowboard Press

 1.1 Project Overview

 The pneumatic press represents the most critical piece of equipment in snowboard manufacturing, both in physical scale and functional importance.
-This project aimed to develop a press system that balances structural integrity, operational safety, production efficiency, and economic viability.
+This project aimed to develop a press system that balances structural integrity, operational safety, production efficiency, and high-quality thermo-composites.

 1.2 Design Objectives

-Engineer a structurally sound press capable of handling high-stress operations
+Engineer a structurally sound press capable of handling continuous high-stress operations

 Ensure modularity for multiple board sizes and future upgrades